camunda/camunda-docs/docs/self-managed/zeebe-deployment/operations/backups.md

 description: "A guide to creating and installing Zeebe backups."
 ---

-As Zeebe fully manages the state of your process instances, you should consider taking backups of Zeebe data.

-[//]:# ("...taking backups of Zeebe to prevent data loss?")
+As Zeebe fully manages the state of your process instances, consider taking backups of Zeebe data; this is crucial to prevent data loss, roll back application-level errors, and more.

 Zeebe is fault-tolerant and replicates state internally.
 Backups are only necessary if you'd like to protect against the loss of entire replica sets or data corruption bugs.